 For centuries, philosophers have debated whether ethical conduct is best defined in terms of certain qualities of an individual's actions (i.e., deontological approach) or whether ethical conduct should be defined in terms of the ultimate impact of those actions on stakeholders (e.g., utilitarian approach).
-Practically speaking, behavior analysts must learn to conduct themselves in ways that prioritize the wellbeing of the client or other vulnerable stakeholder(s) and that also satisfy the legal and ethical requirements of their immediate context.
-While laws and ethical guidelines share the general purpose of protecting members of society from harm, they differ in important ways.
-For example, laws are often more enforceable than ethical guidelines (e.g., failing to pay employees their contractual wages on time is illegal at the federal level and according to many additional state laws).
-Ethical guidelines, by contrast, tend to define a higher standard of adherence that may be open to interpretation (e.g., telling employees they will receive a raise that never happens may be unethical, but it is not illegal in an "at will" employment arrangement).
-Both ethical and legal responsibilities supersede the behavior analyst's personal morality, preferences, and biases to act in one's own self-interest.
+Practically speaking, behavior analysts must learn to conduct themselves in ways that prioritize the wellbeing of the client or other most vulnerable stakeholder(s) and that also satisfy the legal and ethical requirements of their immediate context.
+Both responsibilities supersede the behavior analyst's personal morality, preferences, and biases to act in one's own self-interest; thus, proactive ethics rely heavily on a behavior analyst's capacity to engage in reflection, prevention, and continuous learning.
+In sum, behavior analysts do not have the luxury of choosing to engage or not engage in socially accepted, ethical behaviors or to benefit others through their ethical decision making.
+Behavior analysts are accountable for their professional actions as well as the foreseen and unforeseen impact of those actions on clients, research participants, colleagues, and society.